abhisekmishra799/patient_managment/README.md

 # patient_managment
-this is my Patient msnsgment system project
+this is my Patient managment system project
 <br>
-denloped by Abhisek Mishra
+devloped by Abhisek Mishra